 We all need inspiration to live a successful life.

-A life, where all aspects converge into a sense of fulfilment and flow.
-As an inspiration for you I have selected one quote for each of the 52 weeks of 2018.
+A life, where all aspects converge into a sense of fulfillment and flow.
+As an inspiration for you, I have selected one quote for each of the 52 weeks of 2018.

 Please pick your favorite quotes among the 52 listed below.
 My ambition is that you identify 2-3 useful rules of engagement and focus on these in 2018.
 And then, go on to live an epic life!